HeapSpace/vdb2016/content/speakers/index.md

       -
         title: 'Building Cross-Platform Apps using Redux with Angular 2'
         type: 'talk'
+        short:
+          - "In this talk we are going to use a basic application to showcase Redux while using Angular 2 across different platforms (web, mobile and desktop)."
+        long:
+          - "Redux has proved very successful.
+Inspired by Flux and Elm, is used to handle Application state and bind it to the User Interface."
+          - "Angular 2 has shifted from being just a framework to being a cross platform.
+This talk shows how everything fits together in this new paradigm."
       -
         title: 'Angular 2 Workshop'
         type: 'workshop'
+        short:
+          - "Angular 2 is a revolutionary development platform for creating applications using modern web standards and powered by the Open Source Community following the success of AngularJS."
+        long:
+          - "Angular 2 introduces some major improvements over its predecessor.
+We are going to cover the main areas so you can start creating your own projects and enjoy its benefits Today."
+          - "Outline:"
+          - "• Introduction to Angular 2"
+          - "• ES5, ES6 and TypeScript"
+          - "• Dependency Injection"
+          - "• Templating"
+          - "• Components"
+          - "• Reactive Extensions"
+          - "• HTTP module"
+          - "• Component Router"
+          - "• Forms"
+          - "• Unit Testing"
+          - "• Migration to Angular 2"
     tags:
       - javascript
   -